How to start a cinema

 The whole basis of ownership and occupation of land and buildings is different under Scottish law.
 The following section relates mainly to England.

-Leasehold ‘ownership’ – a peculiarity of English law, dates back to feudal times and ensures that land and property ownership remains in the same hands from generation to generation.
+Leasehold ‘ownership’ – a peculiarity of English law – dates back to feudal times and ensures that land and property ownership remains in the same hands from generation to generation.
 As a leaseholder you do not own the property in perpetuity as you do with a freehold.
 You ‘own’ it for a specified length of time (the ‘term’) during which you have similar kinds of rights of occupation and access as a freeholder.

-You pay once for the lease (the ‘premium’) and you also pay rents to the freeholder who may vary these on a regular basis with no ceiling on what may be charged.
-You are also usually liable to pay for all repairs to the building and these must be carried out to a minimum standard by an approved contractor within a given time frame.
-At the end of all this, once the term of the lease expires you own nothing.
-While leasehold agreements these days are rarely constructed to deliberately mislead the unwary, you need to think very carefully before entering into such an agreement.
-The golden rule is, have a solicitor look at it for you and don’t sign anything until you have your finance lined up.
+Additionally, once the term of the lease expires you own nothing.
+While leasehold agreements these days are rarely constructed to deliberately mislead the unwary, you need to think very carefully before entering into one.
+The golden rule is to get a solicitor to review it and don’t sign anything until you have finance lined up.
 While many clauses are standard, don’t think of the lease as a boring bit of bureaucracy.
 Read it carefully and ask your solicitor to explain anything that isn’t entirely clear.

 Premium